A Gray Jay in Algonquin Provincial Park

-Bob and I spent three days skiing and hiking on various trails in Algonquin Provincial Park, trying to make the most of the last weeks of winter here in Ontario.
-We love to go looking for birds and animals, but in this case, on the Opeongo Road, the Gray Jay (Perisoreus canadensis) came looking for us.
+Bob and I spent three days skiing and hiking on various trails in Algonquin Provincial Park, in Ontario, trying to make the most of the last weeks of winter here in Ontario.
+We love to go looking for birds and animals, but in this case, on the Opeongo Road, the Gray Jay came looking for us.

 The drive in from Highway 60 took us past a frozen marsh bisected by a good-sized stream.
 A day earlier, the inky black waters were flowing freely, but a severely cold overnight temperature had solidified the water to a glassy, windswept surface.

 Someone had provided an offering of bird food at the edge of the small parking lot, but a fresh snowfall had rendered the seeds difficult to find.
 Nevertheless, Black-capped Chickadees as well as Red-breasted Nuthatches were repeatedly returning to the modest scattering of seeds, while a Gray Jay sat obscurely on a branch above all the activity.